- Worship & Ministry

 St Bride's has a strong tradition of musical excellence within our worship with a choir of professional choristers singing at our Sunday services in addition to the many weddings and memorial services.
 The Guild of St Bride, confirmed as a mediaeval guild by Edward III in 1375, was re-constituted in the 1950s and provides invaluable assistance at services through reading, ushering and ceremonial duties.
 In addition, members of the wider congregation are encouraged to lead Intercessions and administer the chalice.

 We also hold Choral Evensong at 5.30pm every Sunday.
-Once a month, we incorporate Holy Communion within Evensong and, on the second and fourth Sundays, the choir performs a 'Sermon in Music' in lieu of the spoken word.
+On the second and fourth Sundays, the choir performs a 'Sermon in Music' in lieu of the spoken word.
 In our weekly notice-sheet, we use the words "As the choir sings, we are provided with space for reflection, which allows us the freedom to participate in a silent but equally direct way."
 We feel that this sums up the nature of Choral Evensong particularly well.
 A typical attendance is 35 people.

-Attendances are swelled, often substantially, at certain times of the year such as during Advent - when Evensongs are enhanced services or concerts beginning at 6.30pm - and at Easter and Christmas, or for particular occasions such as Remembrance Sunday and Trafalgar Day.
+Attendances are swelled, often substantially, at certain times of the year such as during Advent - when Evensongs are enhanced services or concerts beginning at 6.30pm - and at Easter and Christmas, or for particular occasions such as Remembrance Sunday.

-Because of the large number of commuters that flock into the parish every weekday morning, we hold a said Holy Communion in the crypt on Mondays, Wednesdays and Fridays at 8.30am and also every Wednesday at 1.15pm.
+Because of the large number of commuters that flock into the parish every weekday morning, we hold Morning Prayer in the Crypt on Monday to Friday at 8.30am and a service of Holy Communion every Wednesday at 1.15pm..

 We are a very popular choice for memorials and services of thanksgiving - usually 30 a year - for the life and work of those in the media, those in the parish or, indeed, those who came to appreciate the special place that St Bride's held in their lifetime.